Send data from Apache Kafka® to Managed Service for ClickHouse® in DoubleCloud

 Tip

-To create users for other roles, see Manage ClickHouse® users
+To learn how to create users for other roles, refer to Manage ClickHouse® users

 Set up integration to store and process data from Apache Kafka® topic